 Diagnosis often involves a physical examination, imaging studies such as X-rays,Diagnostic Ultrasound or MRI, and, in some cases, diagnostic injections.
 MRI is often the gold standard Investigation of choice in diagnosing Rotator cuff pathology and Instability.
 A comprehensive evaluation by a medical professional is crucial for an accurate diagnosis.

-Treatment options depend on the specific condition but may include rest, ,physical therapy, anti-inflammatory medications, and in many cases, PRP and prolotherapy to promote healing and alleviate pain.
+Shoulder pain treatment options depend on the specific condition but may include rest ,physical therapy, anti-inflammatory medications, and in many cases, PRP and prolotherapy to promote healing and alleviate pain.
 Home remedies may include heat or cold therapy and gentle stretching exercises.

 Conclusion